-Although the travel distance is slightly in excess of 9m, automatic fire detection and warning is provided within the primary risk room (kitchen) and throughout escape routes including the lounge; in addition, existing doors to the lounge and kitchen are notional FD20 doors with Georgian wired toplights - both of which are expected to be adequate to provide sufficient time for evacuation.
+Although the travel distance is slightly in excess of 9m, automatic fire detection and warning is provided within the primary risk room (kitchen) and throughout escape routes including the lounge; in addition, existing doors to the lounge and kitchen are notional FD20 doors with Georgian wired fanlights - both of which are expected to be adequate to provide sufficient time for evacuation.
+In the sampled flat, all doors on the escape route were noted to have self-closing devices fitted.